 Wonders is calling the third trainer who was out with the group a hero, saying he dropped to the floor and covered his girlfriend with his own body, protecting her and shielding her.
 They both got away unscathed.

-Katie Vitez was close friends with Cumer and is still trying to understand that he is gone.
+Katie Vitez was close friends with Cumer and a year ago was still trying to understand that he was gone.

 “I really didn’t believe it at first and then it just hit me, the reality of it, and it’s still…I don’t even know if I’ve processed it fully yet,” she said.